-There is a reoccurring theme I’ve observed in my career but I believe Rif said it best, “The first step is getting comfortable with being uncomfortable.”
+There is a reoccurring theme I’ve observed in my career, but I believe Rif said it best, “The first step is getting comfortable with being uncomfortable.”

-I’m not alone.
+I’m not alone in this.
 Many stories have been written about elite level athletes who began their journey because of suffering some extreme personal blows, then channeled that pain into something extraordinary.
 It’s almost like that tension was necessary to create their excellence.
 After all, a piano is just a wooden box filled with wires and hammers.
 It isn’t until you tighten down those wires very tight and strike them with the hammers that the beauty of music comes through.

-Sometimes our students, when starting a new healthy eating or exercise program, quickly begin experiencing tension from co-workers or even friends/family.
+Sometimes our students, when starting a new healthy eating or exercise program, quickly begin experiencing tension from co-workers or even friends and family.
 Or perhaps some of us are taking on something bold outside the gym and find ourselves surrounded by naysayers.
-Instead of being discouraged and feeling like the world is trying to hold us back, instead recognize and appreciate that tension as a force necessary to move forward.
-These types of comments are clearly coming from weak people (mentally and physically) who, instead of gathering the courage to make changes in their own lives, decide to marginalize the efforts of others.
+Instead of being discouraged and feeling like the world is trying to hold us back, recognize and appreciate that tension as a force necessary to move forward.
+Negative comments come from weak people (mentally and physically) who, instead of gathering the courage to make changes in their own lives, decide to marginalize the efforts of others.

 Better one day as a lion than a thousand as a sheep.

-It’s an old saying from 1930’s Fascist Italy.
-It doesn’t have a very positive connotation from that perspective but the saying actually traces back to the book of Psalms in the Old Testament (84:10 if you’re interested in reading the original meaning).
+The saying was popular in 1930s fascist Italy.
+It doesn’t have a very positive connotation from that perspective, but the saying actually traces back to the book of Psalms in the Old Testament (84:10, if you’re interested in reading the original meaning).
 I think about that saying frequently when making choices and decisions in my business that go against the grain.
 And since much of our program is so anti-conventional wisdom, the saying pops up often.